Euphoric Agency is committed to only holding personal data that is accurate, adequate, relevant and not excessive.

 - Xero (https://www.xero.com/uk/campaigns/xero-and-gdpr/)

 - Microsoft (https://www.microsoft.com/en-us/TrustCenter/Privacy/gdpr/default.aspx)

 - Campaign Monitor (https://www.campaignmonitor.com/trust/gdpr-compliance/)

 In the event of a data breach, either through our storage or that of third parties, we will report this to the Information Commissioners Office and relevant individuals within 72 hours of it being identified.

 Your right to access your personal data

 You’re entitled to be able to request details of the personal data we hold about you without a fee.
-Please contact email@example.com with details of your request and we’ll respond as soon as is reasonable possible.
+Please contact email@example.com with details of your request, and we’ll respond as soon as is reasonably possible.